 It’s got a style that’s sure to divide opinion, but Ringke has firmly established itself with a strong reputation for solid protection.
 The Fusion X is made from a combination of a TPU bumper and a clear polycarbonate back.
 This mix of materials provides good protection from drops and scratches, while still allowing you to show off your phone.
 The soft TPU around the edges is easy to grip, but there’s also an attachment for a lanyard.
 Raised edges protect your phone from resting on dirty surfaces, and the unique design is sure to make your phone stand out.
 However, it’s not the most style-conscious of cases, and those looking for something pretty may want to look elsewhere.

-Mous is that crazy company that likes to drop iPhones from space, simply to prove how tough its cases are — and they are tough.
-Mous proudly proclaims its cases are the best in class for impact protection, and based on its videos, that seems to be absolutely true.
-It uses Airoshock technology to dampen shocks from drops and falls, but it’s also made from a variety of great feeling materials, so the case looks as good as it performs.
-The Limitless 3.0 is slim but easy to grip and connects to Mous’ special add-on accessory range.
-It’s available in walnut, bamboo, black leather, and aramid fiber.
-However, it’s certainly not cheap.
+Mous is that crazy company that likes to drop iPhones from space to prove how tough its cases are — and they are tough.
+Mous proudly proclaims its cases are the best in class for impact protection and based on its videos, that seems to be true.
+The Mous Limitless 3.0 uses Airoshock technology to absorb shocks from drops and falls.
+The case looks as good as it performs, using uncommon materials such as walnut, bamboo, black leather, and aramid fiber.
+The slim case is easy to grip and connects to Mous’s special add-on accessory range.
+However, expect to pay a little extra for the high quality.